liujianuuei/blog.liujianuuei.github.io/_drafts/Enterprise/JPA.md

  4. how to map table primary and foreign keys to objects, ie, relationship mapping? who should be source while who should be destination? do we need to manage **reciprocal relationships**, in which the destination entity of a relationship has a back reference to the source？
  5. how to map n:n? do we have to map the intermediate join table (also known as a correlation table)?
 EOF allow hide the correlation tables.
  6. how does the data types mapping between database and objects look like (RTF text, image data, and your own custom data types)?
 2. [database -> object] How to maintain that a row in the database be associated with only one object in a given context in application?
 (Your enterprise objects shouldn’t override the equals method.
 This is because EOF relies on the default implementation to check instance equality rather than value equality.)
-Test this!
 3. [database -> object] What is the strategy of resolution of relationships?
 Is prefetching relationships allowed?
 4. [object -> datasbse] Is there a mechanisms for ensuring that the integrity of data is maintained between application and the database?
  - Validation: validateForSave, validateForDelete, validateForInsert, validateForUpdate, validateValueForKey, validateXXX, which shoulld be automatically invoked before assigning value to property and saving anything to the database.
 But in most cases, this validation mechanism is not useful as validation always happens on UI and document parsing moment.
 This also raises a question what is a good validation mechanism?
 How to avoid duplicate validation?
  - Referential integrity enforcement: If can specify whether a to-one relationship is optional or mandatory?
 If can specify delete rules(cascade, nullify, deny) for relationships?
  - Automatic primary and foreign key generation
- - Transaction management & Locking mechanisms: Pessimistic, Optimistic, On-Demand. - Test this!
+ - Transaction management & Locking mechanisms: Pessimistic, Optimistic, On-Demand.
 5. [object -> datasbse] Is there a mechanisms for setting defaults for new objects?
 6. Is manipulation to raw object thru key-value model allowed: valueForKey, takeValueForKey?
 I think this should be forbidden.
 7. How to apply a filter (e.g. multi-table queries)?
 How can i controll the number of objects fetched?